|Nutrition Facts (per serving)|

 Note: Those hard crusts you love are created with steam.
 You may create steam in the oven for the first 5 minutes.
 Heat an old roasting pan on the rack below the stone and pour 2 cups of boiling water in it right after you put the bread in the oven.

-Spray water the sides of the oven with a squirt bottle two or three times in the first 5 minutes.
-Turn oven down to 400F and bake for 30 minutes or more, until the internal temperature reaches 190F.
+Spray water the sides of the oven with a squirt bottle 2 or 3 times in the first 5 minutes.
+Turn oven down to 400 F and bake for 30 minutes or more until the internal temperature reaches 190 F.